 Tip 6: Label Your Boxes the Right Way

 Write the contents of each box and handling instructions with a permanent marker.
 Write “THIS SIDE UP” and “FRAGILE” in big bold letters.

 Tip 7: Wrap Your Electronics in a Clean Paper to Minimize Damage

 After putting your electronics in a box, fill the gaps with bubble wrap and ensure there is no space left.
 Wrap the boxes with a nylon paper to avert any damage that may be caused by rainy weather or dust.
-Seal them completely with a tape to keep them safe.
-Remember to stack the heavier devices on the bottom and the lighter pieces on top of them.
+Seal them completely with tape to keep them safe.
+Remember to stack the heavier devices on the bottom and the lighter pieces on top.
 Moving pads or light blankets will also help to offer further protection by creating a protective cushioning layer on the bottom of each box.
 Drive slowly when moving boxes with electronic equipment.

 There you have it!
 Best of luck on your next move.

 Need help moving?
 Let our professional movers, packers, and relocation specialists help make your moving day the best it can be.
 Contact Moda Moving today.